 Transportation in Savanna Portage State Park

-Savanna Portage State Park occupies more than 15,000 acres on the northeastern side of McGregor.
+Savanna Portage State Park occupies more than 15,000 acres on the northeastern side of the town of McGregor.
 Popular routes like Minnesota State Highway 65 and 210 will easily take you to the park.
 The roads are in good condition all year round, except in icy winters or during rainfalls when the roads may become challenging to drive on.

 Campgrounds and parking in Savanna Portage State Park